vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Leaky ReLU.md

-Leaky ReLU is an activation function based on [[ReLU]] with e difference being that when $z < 0$, it has a small gradient rather than having a $0$ gradient.
+Leaky ReLU is an activation function based on [[ReLU]] with the difference being that when $z < 0$, it has a small gradient rather than having a $0$ gradient.

 Mathematically, it is defined as: